Chen Zhuo 陳拙

 Chen Zhuo's Fingering Explanations?3

-Chen Zhuo, literary name Daqiao, was a famous qin player and commentator at the end of the Tang dynasty (early 10th century).
-His biography below mentions melodies he learned, passed on and/or transcribed, but it does not specify that he created any of them himself.
+Chen Zhuo, literary name Daqiao and Yongzhuo, was a famous qin player and commentator at and after the end of the Tang dynasty (early 10th century).
+He held high office in military bureaus but his biography below mentions none of that.
+It lists melodies he learned, passed on and/or transcribed, but it does not specify that he created any of them himself.
 And although they exist on ancient lists and some titles have surviving versions, there is no reliable way to connect the surviving versions with the content of the ancient titles.

 As for his writings, Qinshu Cunmu credits him with four books: